sandialabs/sceptre-phenix-topologies/renewables/wind/plant/README.md

 # Wind Architecture

+## Background
+These phēnix networks were created as part of the DOE WETO-funded "Hardening Wind Energy Systems from Cyber Threats" project.
+Some information on the project is located [here](https://www.energy.gov/sites/default/files/2021-10/fy21peerreview-gridintegration-snl-johnson2.pdf).

 ## Wind Turbine Plant Network

-Two primary architectures are included in the four topologies found in `phenix-configs`:
+There are four topologies found in `phenix-configs`:
+* `base` - baseline, unsecured wind site topology.
+* `nids` - wind site with Network-based Intrusion Detection System (NIDS); Wazuh.
+* `nids` - wind site with Network-based Intrusion Detection System (NIDS); Zeek.
+* `soar` - wind site with NIDS, HIDS, and Security Orchestration, Automation, and Response (Tool); there is a VM for SOAR but it is not running a SOAR solution.
+There are several commercial solutions that can be deployed here.

-`base` is as it sounds, the base topology which is common across the remaining three topologies.
-The four primary networks include the Wind Site owner/operator, the Grid operator, OEM, and wind plant site.
-Each of the networks illustrated on the top of Figure 1 have independent IPSEC VPN connections to the wind plant network.
+`base` is the base topology which is common across the remaining three topologies.
+The four primary networks include the Wind Site Owner or Operator, the Grid Operator, Original Equipment Manufacturer (OEM), and wind plant site.
+Each of the networks illustrated on the top of Figure 1 have independent IPSec VPN connections to the wind plant network.
 There are three Protonuke VMs used for generating http, https, and smtp traffic to represent internet based noise in the simulation.
 Figure 1 includes 30 VMs representing wind turbine generators